+Alt. to article 48 (Caricom): Each State Party shall adopt such legislative and other measures as may be necessary, in relation to a range of serious criminal offences to be determined by its domestic law, to empower its competent authorities, where there is reasonable belief that a criminal offence was committed or is being committed, to:

+collect, record or store through the application of technical means in the territory of that Party; and

+compel a service provider, within its existing technical capability:

+to collect, record or store through the application of technical means in the territory of that Party; or

+to cooperate and assist the competent authorities in the collection or recording of,

+content data, in real time, of specified communications in its territory which is transmitted by means of a computer system.

-2. Where a State Party, owing to the fundamental principles of its domestic legal system, cannot adopt the measures referred to in paragraph 1 (a), it may instead adopt legislative and other measures as may be necessary to ensure the real-time collection or recording of content data on specified communications in its territory through the application of technical means in that territory.
+2. Where a State Party, [in accordance with its domestic law, (Jamaica on behalf of Caricom, Iran, USA, Pakistan, Egypt)] [owing to the [fundamental alt: established (Australia, USA) (retain original: Iran, Pakistan, Brazil, Indonesia, Algeria, Egypt, India)] principles of its domestic legal system, (delete: Jamaica on behalf of Caricom)] cannot adopt the measures referred to in paragraph 1 (a), it may instead adopt legislative and other measures as may be necessary to ensure the real-time collection or recording of content data on specified communications in its territory through the application of technical means in that territory.

 3. Each State Party shall adopt such legislative and other measures as may be necessary to oblige a service provider to keep confidential the fact of the execution of any power provided for in this article and any information relating to it.

-4. The powers and procedures referred to in this article shall be subject to articles 41 and 42.
+[4.
+The powers and procedures referred to in this article shall be subject to articles 41 and 42.]
+Delete sub-para 4: Mexico.
+Retain: Pakistan.
+Reservation: Iran.

+Delete article: EU and mS, Norway, Singapore, Switzerland, Liechtenstein.
+Retain article: Nigeria, Pakistan, Namibia, Iran, Brazil, Australia, USA, Russian Fed., Egypt, New Zealand, Trinidad and Tobago on behalf of Caricom, Eritrea, Algeria, Colombia, China, Venezuela, Chile, Argentina, Indonesia, India, Thailand, Peru, Malaysia, Philippines, Dominican Rep., UK

 Article 49.
 Admission of electronic/digital evidence

-Electronic/Digital evidence derived or extracted from devices, equipment, electronic/digital media, information systems, computer programs or any information and communications technologies shall have the probative value of material forensic evidence in criminal procedure when such evidence meets the technical conditions under the laws of the States Parties concerned.
+[Electronic/Digital] evidence derived or extracted from devices, equipment, [electronic/digital] media, information systems, computer programs or any information and communications technologies shall have the [same (Pakistan)] probative value of material [forensic (delete: Kenya)] evidence in criminal procedure when such evidence meets the [technical (delete: Russian Fed.)] conditions under the laws of the States Parties concerned [and is relevant and authentic (Pakistan)].

+[2.
+Each State Party shall ensure that the collection, preservation and admission in the criminal procedure of digital evidence are subject to due procedure provided for under its domestic law.
+(China, Iran, Tanzania, Venezuela, Pakistan) (delete: Trinidad and Tobago on behalf of Caricom, USA, Australia, New Zealand, UK, Rep. of Korea, Japan, Australia, Liechtenstein, Dominican Rep., Colombia, Singapore)] [in addition: Each State Party may adopt, if necessary, the relative legislation in this regard.
+(Iran, Venezuela)]

+Retain article: China, Russian Fed., Iran, Venezuela, Pakistan

+Delete article: Trinidad and Tobago on behalf of Caricom, USA, Tanzania, EU and mS, Canada, Norway, New Zealand, Australia, Switzerland, Chile, Rep. of Korea, UK, Japan, Australia, Liechtenstein, Dominican Rep., Colombia, Singapore, Peru, Kenya